M0BBU/herod/README.md

 # Herod

-Herod is am emulator for the Nintendo Game Boy Advance.
+Herod is an emulator for the Nintendo Game Boy Advance.
 It is mostly written for learning purposes.

 Currently runs a few basic test roms.
 Currently working on